-- Brake or accelerate the vehicle to the required speed on the downhill gradient. - Release the brake or accelerator pedal.
-The current speed is stored. - or - Briefly push the cruise control lever upwards (1) to increase the speed or downwards (3) to reduce the speed.
-The last speed stored is increased or reduced incrementally. - Release the cruise control lever.
+- ▶ Brake or accelerate the vehicle to the required speed on the downhill gradient. - Release the brake or accelerator pedal.
 The current speed is stored.

+- ▶ Briefly push the cruise control lever up 1 to increase the speed or down 3 to reduce the speed. - The last speed stored is increased or reduced incrementally. - ► Release the cruise control lever.
+The current speed is stored.

-- Press and hold the cruise control lever up (1) or down (3) until the desired speed has been reached. - Release the cruise control lever.
-The current speed is stored. - It may take a moment before the vehicle brakes to the set speed.
+- Press and hold the cruise control lever up 1 or down 3 until the desired speed has been reached. - Release the cruise control lever.
+The current speed is stored. - 1 It may take a moment before the vehicle brakes to the set speed.
 Take this delay into account when setting the speed with the cruise control lever.